 Is the User really the Person he claims to be?

-This system can be simple password dependent system or can be complicated as the Kerberos system.
-In any case the Authentication system depends on some unique information which is know to the individual only to be authenticated and the authentication system.
+This system simple password-dependent system or complicated as the Kerberos system.
+In any case, the Authentication system depends on some unique information that known to the individual only to be authenticated and the authentication system.

-Authorization is the mechanism which answers the following questions:
+Authorization is the mechanism that answers the following questions: